 Not too long ago, after writing a review about Daily Cash Siphon and Dean Graziosi’s Underground Millionaire Mastermind, I was getting a ton of promotion for Explode My PayDay system for about two weeks or so.
 I suspected that one of these sites must have given away my email to some kind of solo-ad campaigns, causing all the incoming junk.

-Even though each of the message was slightly different, all of them have similar links pointing towards the sales page.
+Even though each of the messages was slightly different, all of them have similar links pointing towards the sales page.
 So when I contemplated signing up for the system to claim my spot – just out of curiosity and wanting to prove my point – the almost unreadable faint print beneath the email column, caught my attention.

 Here’s what it says, in magnification;